alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 Shadow Lank
 Ghost

-## Boss
-Cannon
-Lime
-Ivan
-Quack
+## Ways To Get Money
+- Kill enemies
+- Under pots
+- Find secret chest
+- Play banjo

 ## Game Outline
 - Start game.
-- Flash back, Zeldo and Lank injured.
-Zeldo and lank talk.
+- Flash back, Zeldo and lank talk.
 Zeldo leaves.
 Lank gets attacked.
 Fade to black.
 - In house.
+Fairy talk to you whatever.
 - Grab banjo.
 - Learn to play.
+- Get money from playing to people.
 - Get boomerang or shield.
 - Go through woods.
+Navy lets you in.
 - Get sword from chest.
 - Fight and kill Lime & Mask.
 - Navy is sad.
 Give you bowl.